AlexBethel/txtfmt.h/README.md

 ```

 Instead, you should use `printf` or `sprintf` to substitute the text into
 a format string appropriately.
-Our example from above thus becomes:
+The previous example thus becomes:

 ```c
 const char *foo = "abcd";